What is Form I-129F?

 Form I-129F Processing Times

-According to USCIS, the processing time for Form I-129F at the Dallas Lockbox is 10-13 months as of July 2021.
-You can use the tool provided by USCIS to check processing times.
-To make sure your form gets processed as quickly as possible however, you should make sure all the key information about you and the person being sponsored is filled out correctly.
+The processing time for Form I-129F currently averages 13-18 months.
+To make sure your form gets processed as quickly as possible, you should make sure all the key information about you and the person being sponsored is filled out correctly.

 Form I-129F to Green Card Timeline